Stacked-Org/stacked-docs/docs/tooling/stacked-cli.md

 - `views_path`: The relative path where Views and ViewModels will be generated.
 The default value is: `ui/views`
 - `services_path`: The relative path where Services will be generated.
 The default value is: `services`
+- `bottom_sheets_path`: The relative path where BottomSheets will be generated.
+The default value is: `ui/bottom_sheets`
 - `stacked_app_path`: The relative path to the file that contains the `StackedApp` setup.
 The default value is: `app/app.dart`
 - `test_helpers_path`: The relative path to the file that contains the test_helpers (mocks, registerService, etc).
 Default: `helpers/test_helpers.dart`
 - `test_services_path`: The relative path to where the Services' unit tests will be generated.
 Default: `services`